equinor/flownet/docs/parametrization.rst

 Prior distributions in FlowNet
 ===========================================

-The different parameters to be tuned are defined in the FlowNet config yaml.
+The different parameters to be tuned are defined in the **model_parameters** section of the FlowNet config yaml.
+At present, the model can be parameterized with the following parameters:

+* Permeability
+* Porosity
+* Bulk volume multiplier
+* Fault multiplier
+* Saturation endpoints and relative permeability endpoints
+* Datum pressures and contacts
+* Aquifer size (relative to the bulk volume in the model)

-All parameters needs an initial guess on what values they can take.
+All parameters need an initial guess on what values they can take.
 This is referred to as the prior probability distribution.

 The following keys are available for defining the different prior distributions